dmachard/DNS-collector/docs/collectors/collector_dnstap.md

 * `reset-conn` (bool)
   > Set whether to send a TCP Reset to force the cleanup of the connection on the remote side when the server exits.

-  > Specifies the maximum number of packets that can be buffered before discard additional packets.
-  > Set to zero to use the default global value.

 * `num-workers` (int)
   > Specifies the number of worker goroutines for parallel frame processing per connection.